 In 2019, we expanded on this work, and our prizes and fellowships for poets, by launching the Academy of American Poets Laureate Fellowships.
-The Academy of American Poets Laureate Fellowships are $50,000 - $100,000 awards given to honor poets of literary merit appointed to serve in civic positions and to enable them to undertake meaningful, impactful, and innovative projects that engage their fellow residents, including youth, with poetry, helping to address issues important to their communities, as well as create new work.
+The Academy of American Poets Laureate Fellowships are $50,000 awards given to honor poets of literary merit appointed to serve in civic positions and to enable them to undertake meaningful, impactful, and innovative projects that engage their fellow residents, including youth, with poetry, helping to address issues important to their communities, as well as create new work.

 Any poet who meets the below criteria as of January 1, 2023 in the fellowship award year is eligible:

 - 21 years of age or older;

-- Currently serving as an official Poet Laureate of a state, city, US territory, or Tribal nation having been formally appointed to the position by a Governor, State Arts or Humanities Council, State Poet Laureate Commission, Tribe President, Mayor, City Council, City Poet Laureate Commission, City Arts Board, or a city’s public library system;
+- Appointed as an official poet laureate of a state, city, county, U.S. territory, or Tribal nation by a Governor, State Arts or Humanities Council, State Poet Laureate Commission, Tribe President, Mayor, City Council, City Poet Laureate Commission, City Arts Board, County Arts Board, or a city’s public library system;

-- Published at least one collection of poetry (excluding self-published and or published with a subsidy press that requires payment by the author) or substantial history of public spoken word performances;
+- Published one or more collections of poetry (excluding books that are self-published and/or published with a subsidy press that requires payment by the author) or substantial history of public spoken word performances;

 - Substantial publication history in a variety of journals and media, or of public spoken word performances;

-- Recognition in the field (including awards, fellowships, and prizes);
+- Recognition in the field (including literary awards, prizes, grants, residencies, and fellowships);

 - Demonstrated commitment to promoting awareness of poetry; and